“The Discipleship Experience provided me a place to be known and a framework for discipleship.”

 “Despite growing up in the church, I had never been formally discipled.
 Given my preference for processes, discipleship in my mind was more of a tutor taking you through a curriculum.
 Instead, Jon’s example showed me discipleship consists more of walking alongside someone and building upon the work God is already doing through his Spirit and Word.
 I’ve been grateful how that has worked itself in my life.
 And I imagine those the Lord later gives me to disciple will be grateful for it as well.”

-The Discipleship Initiative is four semesters long, with breaks for reading weeks and assumes one hour per week with their discipler.
+The Discipleship Experience is four semesters long, with breaks for reading weeks and assumes one hour per week with their discipler.
 The key focus of the program is to provide an opportunity for one-to-one discipleship that encourages the student’s personal relationship with God to develop alongside the rapid growth of their theological understanding.
 Each student makes a two year commitment to the program, as a disciple in the first year, and as a discipler in the second year.
 Just before the beginning of the Fall Term each year, interested students can attend an information session during orientation to provide greater insight into the program, its design, and expectations for participants.